My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 GoDaddy offered me a good selection of email marketing options, such as abandoned cart recovery and newsletters.
 Source: Website Builder Expert

 Once sent, you can track their analytics like any email campaign.
-You can automate these emails too, and if you’re on the Commerce plan, you’ll also get automated emails to confirm orders or encourage customers to return to their abandoned carts.
+You can automate these emails and, if you’re on the Commerce plan, you’ll also get automated emails to confirm orders, or encourage customers to return to their abandoned carts.

-When using GoDaddy’s SEO for website builders, I loved how easy it was to understand.
+GoDaddy wasn’t the strongest SEO website builder we tested this year, but I loved how easy it was to use and understand.
 SEO can be a tricky skill to learn, and an even harder one to master – yet all new websites need to drive traffic to their pages.

 Here’s what you can do with GoDaddy’s SEO tools: